 Linaclotide carries a black box warning that it is contraindicated in pediatric patients up to 6 years of age.
 Linaclotide caused deaths due to dehydration in young juvenile mice.
 Avoid use of linaclotide in pediatric patients 6 through 17 years of age.
 The safety and efficacy of linaclotide has not been established in pediatric patients under 18 years of age.
-It also carries an additional contraindication in patients with known or suspected mechanical gastrointestinal obstruction.3
+It also

-Lubiprostone is contraindicated in patients with known or suspected mechanical gastrointestinal obstruction. $^{\scriptsize 1}$
+Lubiprostone is contraindicated in patients with known or suspected mechanical gastrointestinal obstruction.

 Plecanatide is contraindicated in patients less than 6 years of age due to the risk of serious dehydration and also in patients with known or suspected mechanical gastrointestinal obstruction.
-13

-Plecanatide carries the following black box warnings: 13
+Plecanatide carries the following black box warnings:9